MARINE CORPS RESERVE ASSOCIATION EDUCATION TRUST

 Cadet Second Lieutenant Luke York

-Cadet Corporal Zakk Cooke participates in the Marine Corps Junior ROTC program at Whale Branch Early College High School, Seabrook, South Carolina.
-He plans to major in biology at a school yet to be selected.
+Cadet Corporal Zakk Cooke Cadet Corporal Zakk Cooke participates in the Marine Corps Junior ROTC program at Whale Branch Early College High School, Seabrook, South Carolina.
+He plans to major in biology at the University of South Carolina in Columbia.
 He ranks number three out of a class of 101 and earned an unweighted grade point average of 3.90.
 His ultimate goal is to become a physician's assistant.

 Cadet Captain Parker McHeard